MullinsLab/ICC/README.txt

 nucleotide hyplotype fasta file. _nt_hyplo_freq.txt is the file giving the frequency of each nucleotide hyplotype. _aa_hyplotypes.fas is amino acid hyplotype fasta file.
-_aa_hyplo_freq.txt is the file listing the frequency of each amino acid hyplotype.
+_aa_hyplo_freq.txt is the file listing the frequency of each amino acid hyplotype. beforeCorr_assembled.fas and afterCorr_assembled.fas are assembled reads from windows before and after ICC corrections if option "-ar" is set.

 =======
 Example